huanghoujing/AlignedReID-Re-Production-Pytorch/README.md

 ## Re-run Installation

 **NOTE:** Every time you modify files in directory `aligned_reid`, you have to install the package again by `python setup.py install --record installed_files.txt`.
 Because scripts that import from this `aligned_reid` package in fact import from site-packages (Determined by where you run the script?
-Not quite sure.), you have to install to update it.
+Not quite sure.), you have to re-install to update it.

 # Dataset Preparation